-Should a regular employee with less than three years' service seniority fail to make an election from (i), (ii) and (iii) above, within 20 work days of receiving notice of layoff, then that employee shall be deemed to have opted for item (i) above on the date the layoff was scheduled to occur and accordingly shall be deemed to have resigned.
+Should a regular employee with less than three (3) years service seniority fail to make an election from (i), (ii), (iii) and (iv) above, within twenty (20) work days of receiving notice of lay-off, then that employee shall be deemed to have opted for item (i) above on the date the lay-off was scheduled to occur and accordingly shall be deemed to have resigned.

-A regular employee who opts for (iii) above and displaces an auxiliary employee, shall retain regular status unless the employee fails to maintain 1200 hours worked at the straight time rate within the previous 26 pay periods except as provided under Article 26, but will be considered to have auxiliary status for purposes of vacation scheduling provisions and notice of layoff as specified in (b) above.
+A regular employee who opts for (iii) above, shall retain regular status unless the employee fails to maintain twelve hundred (1200) hours worked at the straight time rate within the previous twelve (12) month period except as provided under Article 26, but will be considered to have auxiliary status for purposes of vacation scheduling provisions and notice of lay-off as specified in (b) above.